chingchenms/llvm/docs/Coroutines.rst

 lowered to a constant representing the size required for the coroutine frame.
 The `coro.begin`_ intrinsic initializes the coroutine frame and returns the coroutine handle.
-The first parameter of `coro.begin` is given a block of memory to be used if the coroutine frame need to be allocated dynamically.
+The first parameter of `coro.begin` is given a block of memory to be used if the coroutine frame needs to be allocated dynamically.

 The `cleanup` block destroys the coroutine frame.
 The `coro.free`_ intrinsic, given the coroutine handle, returns a pointer of the memory block to be freed or